dapr/docs/daprdocs/content/en/operations/troubleshooting/api-logs-troubleshooting.md

 ./daprd --api-log-level debug
 ```

-This will start the Dapr runtime binary with a log level of `info` and `debug` accordingly.
+This starts the Dapr runtime with a log level of `info` and `debug` accordingly.

-## Logs in stand-alone mode
+## Configuring API logging in self hosted mode

 To set the log level when running your app with the Dapr CLI, pass the `api-log-level` param: